Chinese man trapped aloft in hydrogen balloon for 2 days

 The other person jumped to the ground, and a search was launched for the escaped balloon and Hu.

 State broadcaster CCTV said rescuers were able to contact the man by cellphone the following morning and instructed him to slowly deflate the balloon to land safely.
-It took another day before he reached the ground about 320 kilometers (200 miles) to the northeast in Fangzheng region, close to the border with Russia.
+It took another day before he reached the ground about 200 miles to the northeast in Fangzheng region, close to the border with Russia.

 Hu was in good health, apart from a pain in his lower back, possibly from standing the entire time he was in the air, CCTV said.